fatalxiao/vivy/README.md

 [![NPM Version][npm-image]][npm-url]
 [![License][license-image]][npm-url]

-Vivy is a state container for JavaScript apps based on [redux][redux-url].
-You can get started easily as syntax is designed closing to Redux.
+Vivy is a JavaScript state container built on [redux][redux-url] that simplifies development by adopting a syntax similar to Redux.

-In Vivy, `state`, `actions` and `reducers` are combined in one `Object` called `model`.
-Actions and reducers in model all can be called by `dispatch`.
-So `action type` is no need to be defined in Vivy.
-Also, redundant actions are unnecessary as you can dispatch reducers directly.
+In Vivy, the `state`, `actions`, and `reducers` are combined into a single `Object` called the `model`.
+Both `actions` and `reducers` within the `model` can be invoked using the `dispatch` function.
+Consequently, there's no need to define specific `action types` in Vivy.
+Additionally, redundant `actions` become unnecessary as you can directly dispatch `reducers`.

-Vivy is designed with high expansibility.
-You can easily route by using [vivy-router][router-plugin-url], and lazy load components and models by [vivy-async-component][async-component-plugin-url]. [vivy-api][api-plugin-url] can help to request apis. [vivy-subscription][subscription-plugin-url] can easily watch history or something else to update state by dispatching a reducer or action. [vivy-i18n][i18n-plugin-url] help you implement i18n.
+Vivy is designed with expandability in mind.
+You can easily handle routing using [vivy-router][router-plugin-url], and effortlessly load components and models on-demand with [vivy-async-component][async-component-plugin-url].
+The [vivy-api][api-plugin-url] facilitates API requests, while [vivy-subscription][subscription-plugin-url] allows you to observe changes in history or other events and update the state by dispatching a reducer or action.
+Furthermore, [vivy-i18n][i18n-plugin-url] assists you in implementing internationalization (i18n) functionality.

 * [Installation](#installation)
 * [Examples](#examples)